-As seen in the PMP Training, Work breakdown structure of a project shows the hierarchy of the project work and deliverables in a project.
-Therefore, there are lots of benefits of using WBS Project Management.
+As seen in the PMP Training, the Work breakdown structure of a project shows the hierarchical decomposition of the project work and deliverables in a project.
+Therefore, there are lots of benefits to using WBS Project Management.
 Its creation process is the 4th process of Scope Management, coming after Create Scope Management Plan Process, Collect Requirements Process and Define Scope Process.

 6 Benefits of WBS Project Management

-- The first benefit of using WBS Project Management is that it helps prevent work from slipping through cracks.
+- The first benefit of using WBS Project Management is that it helps prevent work from slipping through the cracks.
 Since WBS Project Management shows the project deliverables and work that needs to be completed in a project, it actually guides the project team on what needs to be done in an organized manner.
-By this way, unnecessary work or anything not directly in the project scope is eliminated.
+In this way, unnecessary work or anything not directly in the project scope is eliminated.
 And this way, it helps the team to focus on the project scope only.

 - Another benefit of using WBS Project Management is that it provides the project team members an understanding of where their pieces fit into the overall project management plan and it gives them an indication of the impact of their work on the project as a whole.
 Let’s consider an Aircraft system’s WBS Project Management sample.
-A project team member working on engine work package will be able to see how his activities will help to complete the overall project and product scope.
+A project team member working on the engine work package will be able to see how his activities will help to complete the overall project and product scope.
 If you consider that there will be several project team members, WBS will help the project team to see how each activity or deliverable helps in completing the product and project scope.

 - WBS Project Management facilitates communication and cooperation between and among the project team and other stakeholders.
-WBS Project Management shows the hierarchy of the project work and deliverables of a project scope, completed work, remaining work and project team members working on same work package etc. So all of these can be easily communicated to project stakeholders with the help of WBS Project Management.
+WBS Project Management shows the hierarchy of the project work and deliverables of project scope, completed work, remaining work, and project team members working on the same work package, etc. So all of these can be easily communicated to project stakeholders with the help of WBS Project Management.
 Since there will be several smaller parts under work packages, and these will be assigned to project team members, WBS Project Management will be helpful for the cooperation between project team members for completing project activities respectively.

 - Using WBS Project Management helps prevent changes.
 Changes are inevitable in a project.
-But, preventive and corrective actions must be taken to prevent root cause of changes in a project.
-Changes might happen because of an unclear project scope or missing requirements in a project as well.
-WBS Project Management shows the breakdown of the project scope, work that needs to be performed and also deliverables as granular as much in a project.
-Therefore, WBS Project Management helps prevent changes since it helps to clear project scope for all project stakeholders.
+But, preventive and corrective actions must be taken to prevent the root cause of changes in a project.
+Changes might happen because of unclear project scope or missing requirements in a project as well.
+WBS Project Management shows the breakdown of the project scope, work that needs to be performed, and also deliverables as granular as much in a project.
+Therefore, WBS Project Management helps prevent changes since it helps to clear the project scope for all project stakeholders.

-- WBS Project Management provides a basis for estimating staff, cost and time.
+- WBS Project Management provides a basis for estimating staff, cost, and time.
 This is a very important benefit of using WBS Project Management.
 It is always hard to make estimations about staff requirements, cost and time for a big amount of work.
 There will be a higher possibility of deviations in actual results if estimations are done over bigger work packages.
 But if all work is divided into smaller parts, it will be easier to do an estimation.
 The deviation amount and possibility will be reduced respectively.
 Is it easy to make an estimation about a whole aircraft system?
-Or breaking down the project work into smaller pieces and making an estimation for each smaller part such as engine development, entertainment system integration?
+Or breaking down the project work into smaller pieces and making an estimation for each smaller part such as engine development, and entertainment system integration?
 Of course, smaller pieces will be estimated easily and more accurately by the project team.

 - WBS Project Management is the foundation of the project.
-Almost everything that occurs in planning process after the creation of WBS, is directly related to WBS Project Management.
+Almost everything that occurs in the planning process after the creation of WBS, is directly related to WBS Project Management.
 This is a crucial benefit of WBS.
-Since WBS Project Management shows the snapshot of project work and deliverables to complete the project scope, it is actually the foundations of planning.
-Cost estimation, time estimation, resource estimations, schedule planning etc. are all done with the help of WBS Project Management.
+Since WBS Project Management shows the snapshot of project work and deliverables to complete the project scope, it is actually the foundation of planning.
+Cost estimation, time estimation, resource estimations, schedule planning, etc. are all done with the help of WBS Project Management.
 Therefore, WBS plays a vital role in project planning.

-- Project costs are estimated at work package level.
-Since WBS Project Management shows smaller pieces of project work and deliverables, project cost estimation can be done at work package level.
+- Project costs are estimated at the work package level.
+Since WBS Project Management shows smaller pieces of project work and deliverables, project cost estimation can be done at the work package level.
 Then, the cost of each work package level is summed up towards the 1st level of WBS Project Management to estimate the overall project budget.

-- Risks are identified by work package.
+- Risks are identified by the work package.
 Therefore, during risk planning, risks that are associated with each item in the WBS Project Management are outlined and all project risks are identified with the help of WBS.

-This figure above shows, which activities can be completed after the creation of WBS Project Management.
+This figure above shows, which activities can be completed after you create a WBS.
 As you see, WBS is at the heart of the many critical activities in a project.

 - Activity list of a project shows which activities to perform throughout the project to complete the project scope.
 Since WBS Project Management shows the work and deliverable hierarchy of a project, activities that need to be performed can be derived from the work packages under the WBS.

 - Staffing is actually determining the human resource necessity of the project.
 Since WBS Project Management will show the project work and deliverables, it will help to determine the project staff who can complete the project activities.
-These include the competence requirements, the number of staff, skill set etc.
+These include the competence requirements, the number of staff, skill set, etc.

 - Estimating is done with the help of WBS Project Management as we stated previously.
-Since WBS shows a detailed outline and smaller pieces of work and deliverables that need to be completed, it is used as a primary input in cost, time, resource and other estimations as well.
+Since WBS shows a detailed outline and smaller pieces of work and deliverables that need to be completed, it is used as a primary input in cost, time, resources, and other estimations as well.

 - Quality management activities can be planned based on the WBS Project Management as well.

-How to Use WBS Project Management?
+How to Use WBS?

 - WBS can be used to control scope creep by reminding everyone what work needs to be done.
 WBS Project Management shows the overall project work and deliverables.
-Therefore, anything that is not seen in WBS will be out of project scope.
-If stakeholders are reminded to visit Work Breakdown Structure frequently, this will help to keep them on the same table and prevent scope creep respectively.
+Therefore, anything that is not seen in WBS elements will be out of the project scope.
+If stakeholders are reminded to visit Work Breakdown Structure WBS frequently, this will help to keep them on the same table and prevent scope creep respectively.

 - WBS Project Management can be used as a communications tool as well.
 Since it shows the relationship and hierarchy of project work and deliverables, communication and cooperation of project stakeholders can be done with the help of the Work Breakdown Structure.